neeraj-kumar-yadav/first_demo/README.md

 Validation loss: 0.1342

 ## Results
 After extensive training, the model accurately predicts flower species.
-However, there is an issue where the model predicts "tulip" for all custom inputs, indicating potential class imbalance or dataset issues.
+However, there is an issue where the model predicts "tulip" for majority of custom inputs, indicating potential class imbalance or dataset issues.
 This will be addressed in future updates.

 ## Future Work
 Resolve the "tulip" bias in predictions on custom inputs.